Photos by Paul Baker, Stadium Journey

-Formally known as the Class of 1954 Field at Yale Bowl, the Yale Bowl has hosted National Football League games, international soccer friendlies, concerts and countless other events in its over 100 years of use.
+In its century of existence, the Yale Bowl has hosted National Football League games, international soccer friendlies, concerts and countless other events.
 Its unique design inspired imitators across the nation, including the Rose Bowl and Michigan Stadium.
 The Yale Bowl was named a National Historic Landmark in 1987.

 Fans looking for lodging during their visit to New Haven will find no shortage of choices around the Yale campus.
 A detailed list of hotels can be found here.

-Once you pass through the gates and enter the Yale Bowl, you may be surprised by your surroundings.
-While most football stadiums around the country look like giant spaceships dropped down in the middle of an open area, the Yale Bowl couldn’t be more unassuming.
-When the Yale Bowl was built over 100 years ago, its builders dug a giant hole in the ground, and used the excavated dirt to build up a large berm around the hole.
-The seating bowl was simply built into this berm.
-It was a revolutionary design at the time, and influenced the design of later stadia such as the Rose Bowl and Michigan Stadium.
+Once you pass by the statue of Handsome Dan that guards the main gate and enter the stadium, it may be hard to believe you are steps from a facility with a capacity of over 60,000.
+While many football stadiums look like giant spaceships dropped in the middle of an open field, the Yale Bowl couldn’t be more unassuming.
+When the stadium was built over 100 years ago, its builders simply dug a big hole in the ground and used the dirt to build up a large berm all around the hole.
+The seating bowl was built into this berm.
+It was a revolutionary design at the time and influenced the design of later stadia, such as the Rose Bowl and Michigan Stadium.

-There is a wide paved concourse that surrounds the stadium, and this is where you will find the concession stands and buildings that house the restrooms.
-These restrooms are quite dated, but are more than large enough to accommodate even the largest Yale crowd.
-Lines will form at the concession stands at halftime, so plan accordingly.
+Surrounding the Yale Bowl is a wide paved concourse where you will find the concession stands and buildings that house the restrooms.
+These restrooms may be dated, but they are plenty large enough for even the biggest Yale football crowd.

 If you plan to visit Yale for the latest incarnation of “The Game,” the annual matchup between Yale and Harvard, expect much, much more from the Yale Bowl.
-Played annually since 1875, the Harvard-Yale rivalry is one of the most storied in the nation, and attracts over 50,000 fans when the game is held in New Haven.
-The accompanying tailgating scene and competition between the student bodies alone are worth the price of admission.
+Played annually since 1875, the Harvard-Yale rivalry is one of the most storied in the nation attracting over 50,000 fans when the game is held in New Haven.
+The accompanying tailgating scene alone is worth the price of admission.